dennisyd/publishjockey-export/debug/standard_markdown.md

 Dr. Barbara Fredrickson's research on positive emotions demonstrates their impact: Positive emotional states broaden attentional capacity and cognitive flexibility, while negative states narrow focus and increase perseveration.
 Deliberately cultivating positive emotional states isn't merely about feeling good—it directly enhances attentional resources.

-## Progressive Implementation: Building Your Noise-Resistant Life
+\section*{Progressive Implementation: Building Your Noise-Resistant Life}

 The principles and practices outlined in this chapter represent a comprehensive approach to designing a noise-resistant life.
 However, attempting to implement everything simultaneously would itself create attentional overwhelm.
 A progressive implementation approach allows for sustainable integration.